I was recently asked about how wolves evolved, and I wanted to write an article on this.

 Due to the discovery of remains, it is believed that wolves in Europe were domesticated around sixteen thousand years ago, and in Asia fourteen thousand years ago.
 DNA analysis from 1997 suggests a date of about 130,000 years ago.

-All breeds of dogs that are available to us now come from wolves, although interbreeding has them come in many shapes, sizes, and colors.
+All breeds of dogs available to us now come from wolves, although interbreeding has them come in many shapes, sizes, and colors.
 Dogs were bred for different jobs and different climates, but this has led to some problems.